SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Sendable Types
 --------------

-Tasks and actors let you divide a program up into pieces that can safely run concurrently.
+Tasks and actors let you divide a program into pieces that can safely run concurrently.
 Inside of a task or an instance of an actor, the part of a program that contains mutable state,